Immunotherapy may help improve the survival rate for people with certain forms of lung cancer. Many of these drugs are undergoing clinical trials.

-If you’re undergoing immunotherapy, you should report new side effects right away.
-Your doctor can help you decide if you need to stop treatment.
+If you’re undergoing immunotherapy, report new side effects to your healthcare team right away.
+They can help you decide whether you need to stop treatment.

-Immunotherapy is still not as common as other forms of treatment for cancer.
+Immunotherapy is still not as common as other forms of cancer treatment.
 However, more and more doctors now provide it.
-Most of these doctors are oncologists, which means they specialize in cancer treatment.
+Most of these doctors are oncologists.
+This type of doctor specializes in cancer treatment.

 To find a doctor who can provide immunotherapy, contact a healthcare institution that specializes in cancer treatment.
-You can also ask your doctor for a recommendation.
+You can also ask your primary care doctor for a recommendation.

-Immunotherapy can be costly and it’s not always covered by insurance.
+Immunotherapy can be costly, and insurance doesn’t always cover it.
 It depends on where you live and your insurance provider.